adelphi-ed-tech/au-courses/courses/multimedia-studio.md

 ## Spring 2017 Studio: Hackers

-Each semester will feature a different challenge, dealing with an important, global topic.
+Each semester the multimedia studio features a different challenge, dealing with an important, global topic.
 Students will be asked to work on a semester long multimedia project that teaches some aspect of this challenge.